 - collaborating with partner agencies, through existing policy and engagement mechanisms, and with professional industry bodies to develop prevention and mitigation strategies to reduce the impact of organised crime on the Australian community

-- using coercive powers to proactively target the criminal enabling networks and methodologies of organised crime groups and identify emerging threats and issues, and developing intelligence that will inform operational targeting opportunities and contribute toward prevention, mitigation, policy and law enforcement decision making.
+- using our agency’s coercive powers to proactively target the criminal enabling networks and methodologies of organised crime groups and identify emerging threats and issues, and developing intelligence to inform operational targeting opportunities and contribute to prevention, mitigation, policy and law enforcement decision making.